rashmi9913/Sinhala-song-and-Metaphor-search-engine/README.md

 ## Directory structure

 ```
-├── data : data scraped from [Sinhala Songbook](https://www.sinhalasongbook.com/)
+├── data : Data scraped from [Sinhala Songbook](https://www.sinhalasongbook.com/)
-    ├── songs_dataset.json : contains original data of all songs scraped form the website
+    ├── songs_dataset.json : Contains original data of all songs scraped form the website
-    ├── metaphors.csv : contains metaphor, interpretaion, source domain and target domain related to metaphors that are in each song
+    ├── metaphors.csv : Contains metaphor, interpretaion, source domain and target domain related to metaphors in each song
-    └── songs_links.csv : contains links of all songs
+    └── songs_links.csv : Contains links of all songs
 ├── templates : UI related files
     ├── css
-	├── main.css : contains stylings of the main page
+	└── main.css : Contains stylings of the main page
     ├── data
-	├── songs_meta_all.json : contains all meta date related to the songs
+	└── songs_meta_all.json : Contains all meta date related to the songs
     └── main.html : html code for the main page
 ├── app.py : Backend of the web app created using Flask
-├── data.json : Contains data inputted at t-1 time
+├── data.json : Contains data that are related to previous sarch
-├── insertToElasticSearch.py : File to upload data to elasticsearch cluster
+├── insertToElasticSearch.py : File to upload data and mappings to elasticsearch cluster by creating an index
 ├── query.py :  Elasticsearch queries
 ├── scraper.py :  Source code for the data scraper
-├── search.py : Search functions used to classify user search phrases
+└── search.py : Search functions used to classify user search phrases
 ```